Free: Healthy 5-Ingredient Meals EbookGet It Now

 This grilled lobster tail recipe has a lot in common with my air fryer lobster tails and broiled lobster tails, and is the perfect alternative for warm weather.
-No need to be intimidated by grilling lobster — it’s actually very easy!
-I’ll walk you through the whole process (prep included) so that you’ll know exactly how to grill lobster tails, from butterflying them to seasoning to the right technique once they are on the grill.
+No need to be intimidated by grilling lobster — it’s actually very easy and tastes as amazing as a restaurant version!
+I’ll walk you through the whole process (prep included), so that you’ll know exactly how to grill lobster tails, from butterflying them to seasoning to the right technique once they are on the grill.

-If you want to take this grilled lobster up a notch, turn it into surf and turf!
-Add a side of New York strip steak, a reverse sear steak, perfect filet mignon (or air fryer filet mignon!), or even steak bites.
+If you want to take this grilled lobster up a notch, turn it into surf and turf or make butter poached lobster instead!
+Add a side of New York strip steak, a reverse sear steak, perfect seared filet mignon (or air fryer filet mignon!), or even steak bites.

 - Easy to make

 - Ready in less than 20 minutes

 - Fancy dinner at home, for a fraction of the cost of a restaurant!

 How To Grill Lobster Tails

 This section shows how to cook lobster tail on the grill, with step-by-step photos and details about the technique, to help you visualize it.
 For full instructions, including amounts and temperatures, see the recipe card below.

 The first step in any grilled lobster recipe is to butterfly them.
 You can bring the flesh over the shell the same way you would for broiled lobster tails, but below I’ll show you a different, slightly easier method: